Anyone who questions

 Animal Control").
 In spite of all the complaints, due to Wisconsin's vague

-humane laws, authorities could find no violations serious enough to allow them
+humane laws at the time, authorities could find no violations serious enough to

 In Depth: Personal Stories